elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 version.
 By the way, this advice also applies to "bugs" in the documentation: if something in a library's documentation isn't clear to you, file an issue!

 Even better than filing an issue is *submitting a pull request*.
+A pull request improving a library's documentation is a great way to dip your toes in open source!
 We can't cover the process here, but there are many books and resources out there to help you:
 - Anthony Scopatz and Katy Huff's [Effective Computation in Physics](http://shop.oreilly.com/product/0636920033424.do) covers git and GitHub, among many other topics in scientific computation.